jordandouglas/GammaSpikeModel/README.md

 		- Reproduction number `R0`, which is assumed to be greater than 1.
 		- Sampling proportion `XXXX`.
 If all taxa are extant, then set this to 0 and the model is just a birth-death process.
 	- By using this prior, the number of stubs on each branch will be logged and inform the clock model spike sizes.
+	- Sampled ancestors are estimated.
 	- If a stumped tree prior is not selected, the clock model will assume there are no stubs on any branch.
 	- Currently, stubs are only available for the fossilised-birth-death model (and not coalescent or skyline models).

 5. Configure priors and save the XML file as per usual.